 Ca2++HCO3-+OH-→CaCO3↓#7

 The acidic condition (Figure 2 f) caused by water dissociation on BPM was the main reason why AEM surface was clean (Figure 1 a2-a6).
-Although there was slight leakage of divalent cations from SC to AC (Figure 2 ), it did not result in scaling on AEMs or in the AC.
+Although there was slight leakage of divalent cations from SC to AC (Figure 2 c), it did not result in scaling on AEMs or in the AC.
 In the BC, the concentration of OH- remained high (Figure 2 e) due to water dissociation on BPM Moreover, the concentration of divalent ion gradually increase because they transported from SC to BC (Figure 2 b).
 The concentration of Mg2+ in the BC kept in relatively low range due to Eq.
 5. However, the concentration of Ca2+ initially increased to 49.95 ppm in 4 hours and then decreased to 15.53 ppm at the end, suggesting more severe scaling of Ca(OH)2 through Eq.
 6. Similarly, Eq.
-5-7 occurred in the SC because of the high concentration of divalent cations (Figure ) and gradually increased pH (Figure ).
-The pH of SWB reached 9 at 4 hours (Figure ), and the concentration of Mg exhibited a steeper decrease at the same time (Figure 2 a).
+5-7 occurred in the SC because of the high concentration of divalent cations (Figure 2 a) and gradually increased pH (Figure 2 d).
+The pH of SWB reached 9 at 4 hours (Figure 2 d), and the concentration of Mg exhibited a steeper decrease at the same time (Figure 2 a).
 Scaling in different parts of the stack will be discussed in detail in the following sections.

 Heterogeneous Scaling on Both Sides of CEM Surface